About Singer Featherweight Sewing Machines,

 If you have a Singer Featherweight 221 or 222 you would like to sell

-the degree of shine or dullness to the black paint, and the amount of
+the degree of shine, or lack of, to the black paint, and the amount of

-the lid and tell me honestly whether the case has a musty smell.
+the lid and tell me honestly whether the carry case has a musty smell.

 All of those factors play into the value.

-The most typical "problem" you will see in a Singer Featherweight
+The most typical cosmetic "issue" you seen on a Singer Featherweight

 is loss to the gold decal decoration that runs around the perimeter